inspec/inspec/docs/profiles.md

 end
 ```

-For a more complete example that uses a profile file, see [Explore InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally.
+For a more complete example that uses a profile file, see [Explore Chef InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally.

 # "should" vs. "expect" syntax

 Users familiar with the RSpec testing framework may know that there are two ways to write test statements: `should` and `expect`.
 The RSpec community decided that `expect` is the preferred syntax.
-However, InSpec recommends the `should` syntax as it tends to read more easily to those users who are not as technical.
+However, Chef InSpec recommends the `should` syntax as it tends to read more easily to those users who are not as technical.

-InSpec will continue to support both methods of writing tests.
+Chef InSpec will continue to support both methods of writing tests.
 Consider this `file` test:

 ```Ruby
 describe file('/tmp/test.txt') do